A Novel Approach to the Partial Information Decomposition: Background on the Partial Information Decomposition (PID)

+as the information in the union of the sources which is not in a particular source $X_{i}$.
+To our knowledge, excluded information has not been previously considered in the PID literature, although it is the natural ``dual'' of unique information as defined in \cref{eq:unqdef}.

+Given the definitions above, once a measure of redundancy $I_{\cap}$ is chosen, unique information is determined by \cref{eq:unqdef}.
+Similarly, once a measure of union information $I_{\cup}$ is chosen, synergy and excluded information are determined by \cref{eq:synDefM,eq:excdef}.
+In \cref{fig:venn}, we illustrate the relationships between these different PID terms for the simple case of two sources, $X_{1}$ and $X_{2}$.
+We show two different decompositions of the information provided by the sources jointly, $I(X_{1},X_{2};Y)$, and individually, $I(X_{1};Y)$ and $I(X_{2};Y)$.
+The diagram on the left shows the decomposition defined in terms of redundancy $I_{\cap}$, while the diagram on the right shows the decomposition defined in terms of union information $I_{\cup}$.

-The simplest PID decomposition, for the bivariate case of two sources, is shown schematically in \cref{fig:venn}.
-When more than two sources are present, the corresponding Venn diagram will have more regions, corresponding to more different kinds of redundancy, synergy, union, and unique information terms.
-For example, for three sources, there are redundancy terms like $\R(X_{1},X_{2},X_{3}\tto Y)$ (representing the information found redundantly in all individual sources) as well as redundancy terms like $\R((X_{1},X_{2}),(X_{1},X_{3}),(X_{2},X_{3})\tto Y)$ (representing the information found redundantly in all pairs of sources).
-Given any number of sources, the PID framework provides a rigorous way to organize these different redundant, unique, union, and synergistic information terms using a lattice structure \citep{williams2010nonnegative,williams_information_2011}.
+When more than two sources are present, the PID can be used to define additional terms, beyond the ones shown in \cref{fig:venn}.
+For example, for three sources, one can define redundancy terms like $I_{\cap}(X_{1},X_{2},X_{3}\!\shortrightarrow\!Y)$ (representing the information found in all individual sources) as well as redundancy terms like $I_{\cap}((X_{1},X_{2}),(X_{1},X_{3}),(X_{2},X_{3})\!\shortrightarrow\!Y)$ (representing the information found in all pairs of sources), and similarly for union information.

-As mentioned in the introduction, the PID framework is motivated by an analogy to set algebra.
-One of the main ideas in PID is that, once a measure of redundancy is chosen, all unique information and synergy terms can be determined by following the rules of set algebra \citep{williams_information_2011}.
-Recall the bivariate example of two sources $X_{1}$ and $X_{2}$, shown in \cref{fig:venn}, where the redundancy $\R\argTwo$ should behave like the intersection of sources $X_{1}$ and $X_{2}$.
-Given the value of $\R\argTwo$, the rules of set algebra suggest that the unique information in $X_{1}$ (the information about $Y$ in $X_{1}$ that is not shared with $X_{2}$) should be information provided by $X_{1}$ minus the intersection,